robto09/CocktailCraft/README.md

 For details about the iOS 18.5 migration and current SKIE integration status (~80% complete), see the [SKIE Integration Status](docs/SKIE_Integration_Complete.md).

+For technical details about the FlowCollector bridge pattern and why we're not at 100% SKIE yet, see the [SKIE FlowCollector Pattern Guide](docs/SKIE_FlowCollector_Pattern.md).

 ## Package Structure

 ### Domain Layer